-There are a number of services available to help a person with drug dependency.
-The best treatment depends on the needs of each person.
+There are a number of services available to help a person experiencing substance dependency.
+It is difficult to determine which type of treatment is best, as this is highly dependent on the needs of the individual requiring the service.

 Not everyone completes a treatment program the first or even second time, but this does not mean a person cannot seek help again.
 Some people find they need to explore a number of different treatment options before they find what works for them.

-In Victoria, a person who needs support for an alcohol or drug problem will be provided with a screening and assessment service to determine the most suitable service for their needs.
+In Victoria, a person who needs support for a substance problem will be provided with a screening and assessment service to determine the most suitable service for their needs.